nzbr/proseminar/Ausarbeitung/Ausarbeitung.md

-the PC inside an ATM [@haujobb-payback] an oscilloscope [@tvt-youscope], the disk drive of a Commodore 64 (without the C64 attached) [@reflex-freespin], and even a raytracer running inside a MySQL database [@holtsetio-mysql-raytracer].
+the PC inside an ATM [@haujobb-payback] an oscilloscope [@tvt-youscope], the disk drive of a Commodore 64 (without the C64 attached) [@reflex-freespin], and even a raytracer running inside a MySQL database management system [@holtsetio-mysql-raytracer].

 # History